capcom6/bitbucket-issues/README.md

 ### Installation

-1. Create an application password for your BitBucket account, if you haven't already done so.
-You can do this by going to your BitBucket account settings and selecting "App passwords" from the sidebar.
-Follow the prompts to create a new application password with the necessary permissions for accessing your repositories and issues.
+1. Create an [application password](https://bitbucket.org/account/settings/app-passwords/) for your BitBucket account with permissions to read your account, repositories, and issues.
-2. Copy the default [config.example.yml](./configs/config.example.yml) file located in the configs folder, and rename it to `config.yml`.
-Update the values in the config.yml file with your BitBucket username, password, and other settings as needed.
+2. Copy the default [config.example.yml](./configs/config.example.yml) file and rename it to `config.yml`.
+Update the values in the `config.yml` file with your BitBucket username, password, and other settings as needed.
 Alternatively, you can create a new `config.yml` file from scratch, using the format described in the [Configuration](#configuration) section.
 3. Run the Docker container with the `capcom6/bitbucket-issues` image, and expose port 8000 to access the web interface.
 You can do this by running the following command: `docker run -d -p 8000:8000 -v $(pwd)/config.yml:/app/config.yml capcom6/bitbucket-issues:latest`

 This command will start the Docker container and mount your custom `config.yml` file as a volume in the container.
 The container will listen on port 8000, which you can access in your web browser by navigating to http://localhost:8000 or http://&lt;docker-machine-ip&gt;:8000, depending on your Docker setup.